 Christine Woodside RSW RGI

 Woodside studied fine art at Gray’s School of Art in Aberdeen, graduating in 1963.
-In 1966 she won the David Murray Scholarship for Landscape Painting and in 1968 the Hospitalfield Scholarship.
+In 1966 she won the David Murray Scholarship for Landscape painting and in 1968 the Hospitalfield Scholarship.
 She continued to paint in watercolour whilst bringing up her young family in the 1970s and 80s.
-In 1993 she was elected a member of the Royal Scottish Society of Painters in Watercolour, and in 1995 she won the Teacher's Whisky Travel Scholarship at the Royal Glasgow Institute of Fine Arts.
+In 1993 she was elected member of the Royal Scottish Society of Painters in Watercolour, and in 1995 she won the Teachers Whisky Travel Scholarship at the Royal Glasgow Institute of Fine Arts.
+This major award allowed her to visit North Africa, which was to have a significant influence on her work in subsequent years.
 She has exhibited regularly since 1996 in Edinburgh and London and in 1999 she was elected as a member of the Royal Glasgow Institute of Fine Art.
-Her work is held in public and private collections across the UK.
+Her work is held in public and private collections in the UK.